bsmith89/make-bml/README.md

 3. It prevents us from _repeating_ typos or mistakes.
     Figure out the correct command one time only.

-To continue with the good ideas, let's put everything under version control.
+To continue with the Good Ideas, let's put everything under version control.

 ```bash
 git init